MikiP98/HumilityAFM/README.md

   - Forced Corner Stairs
 - Rethink cabinet opening, item insertion and removal, and such
 - Add the ability to rotate items displayed in the cabinets
-- Port to newer MC versions:
-  - 1.21.4 *(need to wait for 'polymorph')*
 - Expand Light Stips:
   - Vertical mount
   - Fit multiple Light Strips in 1 block
 - Make coloured flame particles for coloured torches
+- Improve the sounds by varying the pitch and volume slightly
+- Move duplicated code to Interfaces
+- Optimise the model datagen

 ### Low/unknown priority: